User Login

 Training Opportunities

-Poor sleep can impact your physical and mental health.
-Research has shown in samples of public safety personnel (PSP) that the majority reported symptoms consistent with insomnia, and PSP consistently get less sleep than the general population (Angehrn et al., 2020; Cramm et al., 2021).
+Poor sleep can negatively impact your physical and mental health.
+Research in samples of public safety personnel (PSP) has shown that the majority of reported symptoms are consistent with insomnia, and public safety personnel (PSP) consistently get less sleep than the general population (Angehrn et al., 2020; Cramm et al., 2021).
 Research has also shown that structured sleep education provided to PSP can help improve their sleep (Nakada, Sugimoto, Kadotani, & Yamada, 2017; Sullivan et al., 2021).

-Sleep 101 is offered in a fully online format with 4 live sessions that build upon the concepts introduced in CIPSRT’s Sleep Toolkit for Public Safety Personnel.
-The first session is mandatory for anyone who wants to take the remaining sessions.
-Those who complete the first session may then choose to participate in some or all three of the additional sessions, depending on which elements of sleep they want to explore.
+Sleep 101 is offered in a fully online format with 4 live sessions that build upon the concepts introduced in CIPSRT’s Sleep Toolkit for public safety personnel.
+The first session is mandatory for anyone who wishes to take the course.
+Those who complete the first session are encouraged to register and participate in the remaining three sessions.

 Each session will feature a discussion led by Dr. Carney, and an opportunity for interactive activities and questions.